Overview

 - Scorecard Recalculated

-The email address entered in the correspondence ‘TO’ field will receive an email directing the user to a page informing them that information and/or documents are being requested.
-These documents will go into the attachments tab in the Action Menu.
+The email address entered in the Correspondence "To" field will receive an email directing the recipient to a secure page where they can view the information and/or document request.
+Any submitted documents will automatically appear in the Attachments tab of the Action Menu.